-For example, you might only be providing content writing services, and so you pick a name like “BestWritingServices.com” If you ever decide to start offering a full bouquet of content marketing services such as content audit, content strategy, and outreach, the name you chose earlier severely limits your brand.
+For example, you might only be providing content writing services, so you pick a name like “BestWritingServices.com“.
+If you ever decide to start offering a full suite of content marketing services such as content audit, content strategy, and outreach, the name you chose earlier severely limits your brand.

 At Soak, we believe you should consider this when planning your brand.
 Here’s 5 questions you need to ask when developing your brand strategy.

 Not only that, changing a domain name can be an arduous and expensive process.
 You not only have to deal with a drastic drop in SEO rankings, but you’ll need to spend money on registration and informing your users about the name change.

 You must stay away from using domain names such as Presssetup.com when deciding on a domain name.
 Users, including yourself (the owner of the domain), can easily misspell these name combinations.
 You don’t want to do all the work of promoting your online business and lose potential revenue due to typos.